tarunshetty125/teamsync-build/README.md

 #### Is my data safe?

 Natively is built on **Privacy-by-Design**.
-All transcripts, vector embeddings (Local RAG), and keys are stored locally on your machine.
-We have no backend and collect only limited basic telemetry (no user data).
+By default, all transcripts, vector embeddings (Local RAG), and keys are stored locally on your machine.
+We collect only limited anonymous telemetry (no personal user data).

 #### Can I use it for technical interviews?